 Most likely you already know a little about gerunds, the –iendo or –ando form of verbs (corriendo, andando).
-You may already have a pretty good grasp on them.
-That’s great!
-I hope you do.
 And if you do, you’re ready to start using gerunds in all sorts of different situations.

-The gerund is a verb form that expresses continuous action, or an action that’s currently happening.
-It’s equivalent to the –ing form of a verb in English.
+The gerund is a verb form that expresses continuous action (an action that is currently happening).
+It’s equivalent to the “–ing” form of a verb in English.

 Estoy cenando.
 (I am eating dinner.)

 Mi abuela está hablando con su hermana.
 (My grandma is talking with her sister.)

 Andamos buscando el teléfono de Juan.
 (We’re walking around looking for Juan’s phone.)

 How to Form a Gerund in Spanish

 As always, there are some exceptions to the normal formula!